The Genesis 3 has had a lot of negative attention over the years, but I think it’s a great console with a ton of potential!

 Genesis 3 VA2:

 Unfortunately, the VA2’s can only have Virtua Racing and Game Genie functionality restored, resulting in no expanded functionality past the Genesis library.
+If you’re using a Mega SD, you can restore Sega CD audio though, by connecting B1 and B3 as explained above.

 – First add a short jumper wire between cartridge pins B26 and B11.